HLTA with responsibility for the LRC: Mrs S. Jessop We read to know we are not alone

 |12||Heroes of Olympus Series||Rick Riordan|

-Love blossomed in the LRC as pupils in two Year 8 English classes participated in Speed Dating.
+In the dark days of winter, love blossomed in the LRC as pupils in two Year 8 English classes participated in Speed Dating.
 Armed with a title of their choice, the boys had just three minutes to promote their book and demonstrate their charm to the girls in the class.
-Other teachers, as well as secretarial staff, popped into the LRC to participate in the activity.
 With Shakespearean love quotes on the walls, red roses on the tables and love hearts randomly sprinkled on surfaces, the scene was set.

 The girls secretly awarded marks on their score sheets and at the end of the lesson everyone anxiously waited for the results to be revealed.
-Gabriel, Jake, Ben and Harley were pleased to be announced the winners and proudly received a Valentine’s card and a small prize.
+Reuben, Jack, Josh, Nathan, Olly and Benjamin were pleased to be announced the winners and they proudly received a Valentine’s card and a small prize.